-- 6.10 The proposed development has been designed with the safety and well-being of future users being a key consideration as well as the need to protect and enhance the safety of the surrounding community.
+- 6.10 The proposed development has been designed with the safety and well-being of future users being a key consideration as well as taking into account the need to protect and enhance the safety of the surrounding community.
 The proposal has been designed to allow for natural surveillance from the surrounding residential dwellings whilst promoting a sense of ownership and responsibility.
-The school's governing body will ensure that the site is managed well throughout the day and night to prevent antisocial behaviour. - 6.11 The proposed development will not have any detrimental effect on community safety or on the amenity of the residents of the surrounding residential properties. - 6.12 The proposed wooded POS is well spaced out to ensure good visibility through the area.
+The school's governing body will ensure that the site is well managed throughout the day and night to prevent antisocial behaviour. - 6.11 The proposed development will not have any detrimental effect on community safety or on the amenity of the residents of the surrounding residential properties. - 6.12 The proposed open space for use by the public will be well landscaped and laid out to ensure good visibility through the area.